defold/doc/docs/en/tutorials/grading.md

 ## Setting up a custom renderer

-We need to modify the built in render script and add the new rendering functionality.
+We need to modify the built-in render script and add the new rendering functionality.
 The default render script is a good starting point so start by copying it:

 1. Copy */builtins/render/default.render_script*: In the *Asset* view, right click *default.render_script*, select <kbd>Copy</kbd> then right click *main* and select <kbd>Paste</kbd>.
 Right click the copy and select <kbd>Rename...</kbd> and give it a suitable name, like "grade.render_script".
 2. Create a new render file called */main/grade.render* by right clicking *main* in the *Asset* view and selecting <kbd>New ▸ Render</kbd>.